HinanawiTS/ECE-143-Project/README.md

 ## Dataset

 [Wyscout Events Dataset](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2): A relatively new, large and clean dataset containing all notable actions recorded in a season of professional European soccer games, such as passes, fouls, shots, etc, and their corresponding metadata.
+Last updated in early 2020 (with new features).
 All available datasets are required.

 ## Repository Structure